qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 ^^^^^^^^

-If you want to use `fcgiwrap <https://www.nginx.com/resources/wiki/start/topics/examples/fcgiwrap/>`_ to run QGIS Server, you firstly have to install the corresponding package:
+If you want to use `fcgiwrap <https://www.nginx.com/resources/wiki/start/topics/examples/fcgiwrap/>`_ to run QGIS Server, you first have to install the corresponding package:

 .. code-block:: bash